radin-lawrence/multitier-ipgeolocation-caching-docker-compose/README.md

 **Redis cache**

-It's for caching and here I'm usin the redis latest version image.
+It's for caching and here I'm using the redis latest version image.

 ```bash
 version: "3"